 Dublin Food Prices

-Dublin isn’t exactly cheap when it comes to food.
+Dublin isn’t exactly cheap when it comes to food and dining out.
 Most things in the center of town are going to cost a premium, so you’ll want to avoid these tourist areas as they’re filled with overpriced restaurants.
 Do a bit of research online before you head out to ensure you get a quality meal at a good price (they do exist).

 - Many hostels will offer a free simple breakfast that normally consists of cereal, bread/croissant, and maybe milk, coffee, tea, or juice (some hostels will offer more and some less).

 - Another budget option is to get a breakfast roll from a convenience store (Centra, Spar, Mace).
 It usually consists of a baguette filled with bacon, sausage, hash browns, egg, and tomato.
 Expect to pay €4-€7.

 - There are plenty of places serving up a hearty full Irish breakfast: €9-€15+